Yeast Infections – What You Need to Know

 While you have probably heard about the benefits of cranberry juice in the treatment of yeast infections, it’s also packed with unhealthy amounts of sugar.

-As with any issues you may be experiencing, it’s important to see your health care provider for the right diagnosis and treatment.
+As with any issues you may be experiencing, it’s important to see an OB/GYN for the right diagnosis and treatment.
 Our doctors are here to help.
 Call us at 770-720-7733 or request an appointment online.